 - Although logstash is simple to use, its limitations make it difficult to process large amounts of data.

 ELK has a fairly steep learning curve due to its advanced nature.
 It's also challenging to keep up with.
 However, it does allow you to do practically everything you need with only one tool.
 It can be a great solution once you get past the learning curve.
-Logs, metrics, and visualisations are useful, and if you need more, you may browse the vast ecosystem of plugins accessible.
+Logs, metrics, and visualizations are useful, and if you need more, you may browse the vast ecosystem of plugins accessible.

 - Robust solution